GitHubUser331/RoboKeybo/README.md

 **Modification**

-- You can modify, add or remove anything in the Python code file.
+- You can modify, add, or remove anything in the Python code file.
 - After you are done with the main code, you can build the program.

 *To build your version of this program, follow these steps:*

-- Make sure each file is present. **Dont remove** any files.
+- Make sure each file is present. **Don't remove** any files.
-- **Shift+Right click** to open the context menu, Select **Open a PowerShell/Command Prompt window here...** in the folder only.
+- **Shift+Right click** to open the context menu.
+Select **Open a PowerShell/Command Prompt window here...** in the folder only.
 - To use your icon, replace the **icon.ico** and **icon.png** with your image, but **don't rename** it.
 - Enter the following command: